-This committee is also composed entirely of independent non-executive directors and met four times during 2021.
+This committee is also composed entirely of independent non-executive directors and met four times during 2022.
 It is chaired by Mr Lawrence Zammit, the board Chair who is considered by the board to have the required knowledge, experience and skills for this position.
-Dr Andre Camilleri, the Senior Independent Director, and Mr Philip Micallef are the other two non-executive Directors appointed to sit on the Committee.
-Executive Directors and the Chief HR Officer attend meetings by invitation as and when required.
+Dr Andre Camilleri, the Senior Independent Director, and Mr Philip Micallef as well as Mr Malcolm Booker (joined in May 2022) are the other non-executive Directors appointed to sit on the committee.
+The Executive Directors and the Chief HR Officer attend meetings by invitation as and when required.

-As per the EIOPA Guidelines on System of Governance, this Committee is established to exercise competent and independent judgement on the Group's Remuneration policy and its oversight.
-The Committee also assists and advises the board on matters relating to the remuneration of the board and senior management and, in particular, determines the remuneration of the Executive Directors and members of the Executive Committee.
-The Committee approves the structure and design of performance related pay schemes and approves annual payments made under this policy.
-It ensures that provisions regarding disclosure of remuneration are fulfilled and that the Remuneration Policy is applied consistently across the Group and complies with legal requirements.
-Furthermore it ensures that material risks at Group level linked to remuneration issues are managed and that regular benchmarking exercises of senior management salaries are carried out.
+As per the EIOPA Guidelines on Systems of Governance, this committee is established to exercise competent and independent judgement on the Group's Remuneration policy and its oversight.
+The committee also assists and advises the board on matters relating to the remuneration of the board and senior management and, in particular, determines the remuneration of the Executive Directors and members of the Executive Committee/Chief Officers.
+The committee approves the structure and design of performance related pay schemes and approves annual payments made under this policy.
+It ensures the transparency of the Remuneration policy, that provisions regarding disclosure of remuneration are fulfilled, that the policy is applied consistently across the Group, complies with legal requirements and that it is aligned with business strategy, objectives and values.
+Furthermore, it ensures that material risks at Group level linked to remuneration and talent issues are managed and that regular benchmarking exercises of senior management salaries are carried out.

 In terms of Article 8(1) of the Insurance Business Act and, more specifically, as per Insurance Rulebook's Chapter 2: Fit and Proper Criteria, Notification and Assessment, the Group ensures that all persons who effectively run the undertaking or have other key functions are at all times 'fit and proper' persons.
-The Committee oversees the process of ensuring the continuing fitness and properness of relevant individuals.
+The committee also ensures that relevant persons and employees under the Insurance Distribution Rules continue to be of good repute.
 Questionnaires are completed and independent checks using various sources are also carried out on an annual basis.

-The size and complexity of the Group does not necessitate a separate nominations committee and the remuneration committee also leads the process of succession planning for board appointments and, as such, makes recommendations to the board and shareholders for such appointments.
+The size and complexity of the Group does not necessitate a separate nominations committee and the remuneration committee also leads the process of succession planning for board and senior management appointments.
+The committee makes recommendations to the board and shareholders for such appointments.